History of the United Kingdom: Nationalisation

-Labour Party experts went into the files to find the detailed plans for nationalisation.
-To their surprise, there were no plans.
-The leaders decided to act fast to keep up the momentum of the 1945 electoral landslide.
-They started with the Bank of England, civil aviation, coal, and Cable & Wireless.
+Labour Party leaders decided to act quickly to keep up the momentum of the 1945 electoral landslide.
+They began with the Bank of England, civil aviation, coal, and Cable & Wireless.
 Then came railways, canals, road haulage and trucking, electricity, and gas.
-Finally came iron and steel, which was a special case because it was a manufacturing industry.
+Finally came iron and steel.
 Altogether, about one fifth of the economy was nationalised.
 Labour dropped its plans to nationalise farmlands.
-The procedure used was developed by Herbert Morrison, who as Lord President of the Council chaired the Committee on the Socialization of Industries.
-He followed the model that had already been used to establish public corporations such as the BBC (1927).
-In exchange for the shares, the owners of the companies were given government bonds paying low rates of interest, and the government took full ownership of each affected company, consolidating it into a national monopoly.
+The procedure used was developed by Herbert Morrison, who as Lord President of the Council chaired the Committee on the Socialisation of Industries.
+He followed the model already used to establish public corporations such as the BBC (1927).
+In exchange for shares, the owners of the companies were given government bonds paying low rates of interest, and the government took full ownership of each affected company, consolidating it into a national monopoly.
 The management remained the same, but they were now effectively civil servants working for the government.

-For the Labour Party leadership, nationalisation was a way to consolidate economic planning in their own hands.
-It was not designed to modernise old industries, make them efficient, or transform their organisational structure.
 There was no money for modernisation, although the Marshall Plan, operated separately by American planners, did force many British businesses to adopt modern managerial techniques.
 Hardline socialists were disappointed, as the nationalised industries seemed identical to the old private corporations, and national planning was made virtually impossible by the government's financial constraints.
-Socialism was in place, but it did not seem to make a major difference.
-Rank-and-file workers had long been motivated to support Labour by tales of the mistreatment of workers by foremen and the management.
-The foremen and the managers were the same people as before, with much the same power over the workplace.
+Workers had long been motivated to support Labour by reports of mistreatment of workers by management.
+The managers were the same people as before, with much the same power over the workplace.
 There was no worker control of industry.
 The unions resisted government efforts to set wages.
-By the time of the general elections in 1950 and 1951, Labour seldom boasted about nationalisation of industry.
+By the time of the general elections in 1950 and 1951, Labour seldom discussed nationalisation of industry.
 Instead it was the Conservatives who decried the inefficiency and mismanagement, and promised to reverse the takeover of steel and trucking.